-Removing these benefits could have a significant financial impact on independent schools.
-For example, if schools no longer received tax relief on their income, they would need to account to HMRC for VAT on school fees.
-This would force them to make difficult decisions about how much of this cost to absorb themselves and how much to pass on to parents.
-The loss of the ability to claim Gift Aid could also have an impact on the income from donations received by many schools.
+Removing some or all of these benefits could have a significant financial impact on independent schools.
+For example, removing the ability to claim Gift Aid could have an impact on the income from donations received by many schools.

 The Scottish Government has already removed the mandatory charitable business rates relief for independent schools, so it is conceivable that steps could be taken to replicate this in England or Wales too.
-According to the results of a recent Sunday Times Readers’ Poll published on 13 November 2022, 47% of those who responded believed that tax advantages should be abolished for independent schools.
+According to the results of a recent Sunday Times Readers’ Poll published on 13 November 2022, 47% of those who responded believed that independent schools should lose their tax advantages.
 This suggests that there is some support for such policies.

 Jeremy Hunt’s Autumn Statement 2022